HikariJadeEmpire/Map-Reduce_Job/README.md

 # Map-Reduce_Job
-> GOAL : Calculating the average personal incomes using a Map-Reduce job.
+> GOAL : Calculating the average personal incomes by District ID using a Map-Reduce job.

 **Tools :**